Zh-Shuai/NJDTPP/README.md

 This directory contains all experiments on three synthetic and six real-world datasets, for example:

-- Earthquake dataset
+- MIMIC-II dataset
 ```
-python earthquake.py
+python mimic2.py
 ```

 ## Citation
-If you find this code useful, please consider citing our paper.
-Thanks!
+If you find this code useful, please consider citing our paper:

 ```
 @inproceedings{zhang2024neural,